CMake-Blueprints/simple-library-template/README.md

 - Tests cannot access non-exported symbols from the library
 - The CMake config file generated does not support versioning, and will not handle `find_package()` calls for dependencies.
 A downstream project must call `find_package(<dependency>)` before calling `find_package(SimpleLibrary)`.
 - The library name is not namespaced and may conflict if used in a superbuild.
 This can be avoided by naming the target `${PACKAGE_NAME}_SimpleLib` instead, or ensuring the name is sufficiently unique.
+- `CMAKE_INSTALL_PREFIX_INITIALIZED_TO_DEFAULT` is only set in CMake 3.7.1+.
+When using older versions, the install prefix must be specified manually.

 ## Building and Testing